Schools must consider age, maturity and skill level of students when planning curriculum activities.

 Supervision

-belay system (top managed, bottom managed or autobelay), students' ages, abilities and specialised learning, access and/or health needs.
+belay system—top managed, bottom managed or autobelay), students' ages, abilities and specialised learning, access and/or health needs.
+In some instances, the final supervision ratio may be 1:1.
 The

-abseiling and climbing Australian adventure activity good practice guide should be consulted for supervision ratios.
+abseiling and climbing Australian adventure activity good practice guide (PDF, 745KB) should be consulted for supervision ratios.

 Due to the risk associated with falls from height, the safe conduct of these activities requires the use of spotters in order to protect the participant's upper body and head from heavy contact with the ground.
 Spotters are required when the feet of the participant are up to 1.8m above the ground (e.g. lead climbing activities before first clip) (AS 2316.1-2009).